Department of Computer Science

 The field of computer science encompasses many areas of specialization.
 One may find a personal niche in software development, systems development and hardware selection, studies of compatibility between hardware and software, programming language development and modification, information assurance, bioinformatics, or a combination of these and any number of other diverse computer-oriented applications and concepts.
 Because of this diversity in potential application areas, the computer scientist must be familiar with the language of the physical or biological sciences, mathematics, and English.
 If the computer is to extend its role as a benefit to mankind, the computer scientist must be broadly educated and conversant with the many implications of the powerful tool that they are controlling and developing.

 The Department of Computer Science was formed in 1981 and is in the College of Engineering.
-The Bachelor of Science (B.S.) in computer science has been offered at UI since 1977.
+The Bachelor of Science (B.S.) in Computer Science has been offered at U of I since 1977.
 This program consists of a carefully designed computer science core, surrounded by an extensive array of challenging technical elective courses.
 The core consists of courses in algorithms and data structures, programming languages, computer architecture, operating systems, software engineering, theory of computation, and a senior capstone design experience.
 All of these courses have important components of theory, abstraction, and design.

 The department offers graduate programs leading to M.S. and Ph.D. degrees.
 These programs combine a core of advanced work with a complement of elective courses selected to provide a focused plan of study.